-Branch permissions allow you to control who can commit to specific branches in a repository.
-Branch permissions provide another level of security within Stash (along with user authentication and project, repository and global permissions) that provides a way to control, or enforce, your own workflow or process.
+Branch permissions allow you to control the actions users can perform on a single branch, branch type, or branch pattern within a repository.
+Branch permissions provide another level of security within Stash, along with user authentication and project, repository and global permissions, that together allow you to control, or enforce, your own workflow or process.

 - are based on users or groups.

-- are actually restrictions, independent of project and repository level permissions, that limit branch access to specific people.
+- are actually restrictions, which are checked after project and repository level permissions.

 - prevent unauthorised users pushing to or deleting the branch.